ArkEcosystemArchive/docs-legacy/docs/faq/voting-delegates.md

 ## Can I vote from an exchange?

-No. You need to send the ARK to your personal Ark address and vote via the official Ark desktop wallet.
+No. You need to send the ARK to your personal Ark address and vote via the official Ark Desktop Wallet.

 ## I just put all my ARK on a Ledger Nano S, do I need to re-vote?